-The Capitol Zoning District Commission wishes to promote the development of
+The Capitol Zoning District Commission wishes to promote the development of housing that is compatible with the existing scale and character of the neighborhood.

 5. To establish a distinct identity for the neighborhood

 The Capitol Area should be perceived as a special place that has a distinct physical character.
 This should include a sense that the area is a lively, attractive place to live, recreate and conduct business.
 Promoting the use of a consistent streetscape palette will help achieve this goal.